-1. Introduction
+Introduction

 As businesses continue to realize the tangible and intangible benefits of sustainable development, there is a pressing need for systematic methods for environmentally conscious process engineering.
-Meeting this need requires expansion of the process engineering boundary beyond the process and its supply chain to consider the entire life cycle of a product or process (Bakshi and Fiksel, 2003).
-Environmental life cycle assessment (LCA) has become a popular technique for considering the "cradle-to-grave" resource consumption and emissions of a product or process.
+Meeting this need requires expansion of the process engineering boundary beyond the process and its supply chain to consider the entire life cycle of product and process design (Bakshi and Fiksel, 2003).
+Environmental life cycle assessment (LCA) has become a popular technique for considering the "cradleto-grave" resource consumption, emissions and their impacts of a product or process.
 It is a systematic way of collecting and analyzing information about various stages of the life cycle including, resource extraction, manufacturing, use, and final disposal or recycling.
-Besides assessment, LCA can also play a crucial role in environmentally conscious process design (ECPD) by quantifying the environmental objective (Burgess and Brennan, 2001).
+Besides assessment, LCA can also play a crucial role in environmentally conscious process design (ECPD) by quantifying the environmental objective (Burgess and

+Brennan, 2001).
 Consequently, better methods for obtaining and assessing the life cycle inventory (LCI) are essential for improved LCA and ECPD.

-Since life cycles are large and complex networks of interconnected systems, it is virtually impossible to capture them accurately.
+Since life cycles are a large and complex network of interconnected systems, it is virtually impossible to capture them accurately.
 The most common type of LCA focuses on the most important processes, but the use of such an, often arbitrary, boundary can introduce significant errors in the LCA results (Lave et al., 1995).
 LCA based on economic data considers the entire economic network, but the data are highly aggregated.
 Detailed engineering knowledge is another source of data.
 However, this extremely detailed equipment scale data is usually computationally prohibitive for LCA.

 Available LCI are typically at different levels of aggregation and represent multiple spatial scales.
-Equipment scale data are at the finest scale, and the most accurate.
+Equipment scale data are at the finest scale, and most accurate.
 Life cycle scale data are at an intermediate scale and represent averages of equipment scale data.
 Economy scale data are at the coarsest scale, and represent averages over industries in a sector.
 Recent Hybrid LCA methods attempt to combine the comprehensiveness of EIO-LCA with the greater detail and accuracy of Process LCA (Joshi, 2000).
 However, such integration of data at widely different scales and with vastly different levels of uncertainty needs to be done carefully, if meaningful results are to be expected.
 Currently, no systematic framework exists for addressing the challenges of using multiscale data for obtaining the LCI for ECPD.

 This paper develops such a framework by treating LCA as a multiscale statistical data fusion problem.
 It relies on the latest advances in deterministic and stochastic multiscale methods to develop a systematic framework for obtaining the life cycle inventory of products and processes.
 This approach uses a tree representation to connect data and models at multiple scales.
-The proposed framework ensures satisfaction of intra-scale and inter-scale model and data consistency, and easily renders itself to both, deterministic and stochastic formulations.
+The proposed framework ensures satisfaction of intra-scale and interscale models and data consistency, and easily renders itself to both, deterministic and stochastic formulations.
 The rest of this paper provides a brief background of LCI, and describes the MSLCI methodology.
+Case studies illustrating the approach are in progress and will be presented at the conference.

-2. Existing Methods for Life Cycle Inventory
+Existing Methods for Life Cycle Inventory

-2.1.
 Economy Scale